BoBch27/firevault_go/README.md

 *Custom validations:*
 - To define a custom validation, use `Connection`'s `RegisterValidation` method.
 	- *Expects*:
-		- name: A `string` defining the validation name
+		- name: A `string` defining the validation name.
 		- func: A function of type `ValidationFn`.
 The passed in function accepts two parameters.
 			- *Expects*:
 				- ctx: A context.